pydicom/pynetdicom/docs/tutorials/create_scu.rst

 Create an Application Entity and associate
 ==========================================

-The first thing we're going to do is create a new application entity and request an association with the Echo SCP.
+Next we're going to make a new application entity and request an association with the Echo SCP.

-***Add more about associations.***

 Create a new file ``create_scu.py``, open it in a text editor and add the following:

 .. code-block:: python
    :linenos: